Skip to main content

 Reviewed by immigration editors

-United Arab Emirates Study Visa Application -Complete 2026 Guide
+United Arab Emirates Study Visa — Complete 2026 Application Guide

-Government fee: AED 300 (non-refundable)
+Government fee: AED 300 (non-refundable — paid before assessment begins)

 Language requirement: Arabic / English